 How to protect pollinators in urban landscapes and gardens

-A new PDF publication is the complete guide to protecting pollinators while gardening, growing flowers or managing trees, shrubs or turfgrass in urban areas.
+A new 2019 update is now available for the most complete guide to protecting pollinators while gardening, growing flowers or managing trees, shrubs or turfgrass in urban areas.

 Many people are concerned about declines in the number of bees and butterflies, especially honey bees and monarchs.
-To help gardeners and others in urban settings identify how they can protect and increase populations of pollinators, I worked with a team of my fellow entomologists to write a guide full of resources and recommendations.
-“Protecting and enhancing pollinators in urban landscapes for the US North Central Region” is available online in PDF format for free viewing and downloading.
+To help gardeners and others in urban settings identify how they can protect and increase populations of pollinators, I worked with a team of ornamental horticulture experts, plant pathologists and entomologists to update a guide full of resources and recommendations.
+An updated version of “Protecting and enhancing pollinators in urban landscapes for the US North Central Region” is available online for viewing and in PDF format for free downloading.

 This online publication includes:

 - Detailed recommendations for selecting annuals, perennials, shrubs and trees that support pollinators including butterflies.

 - Unique to this publication, best management practices for managing devastating exotic pests, or troublesome outbreaks of native pests, while minimizing impacts on pollinators.
 These practices include trunk injections and the use of low-impact pesticides.

 - A detailed phenological table that tells when the most common trees and shrubs bloom so that sprays can be avoided until they are done blooming.

 - A list of 89 references for those that would like to read more on this subject.

 - Biological control and highly selective new products that can be used for pest management while protecting pollinators.